dalmouiee/RDP-Net-Ret/README.md

-# RDP-Net-Ret
+# RDP-Net
-Implemention of RDP-Net-Ret using Python's TensorFlow
+Implemention of RDP-Net using Python's TensorFlow